Tanglo/Tanglo/README.md

 ### I'm currently working on
 The last 10 years has been government and commerical work, so not visible in the public domain.
 I currently apply software engineering across three commerical ventures:
-* [Platypus MedTech Consulting](https://platypusmedtech.com.au) - Supporting medtech startups and SMEs with their engineering, quality management and regualtory affairs.
-We have a particular specialisty in software systems and digital health.
+* [Platypus MedTech Consulting](https://platypusmedtech.com.au) - Supporting medtech startups and SMEs with their engineering, quality management and regulatory affairs.
+We have a particular specialty in software systems and digital health.
 * [Biomedical Performance Technologies (BPT)](https://github.com/Biomedical-Performance-Technologies) - Instrumentation, measurement and data systems for motorsport, with a particular focus on integrating physioloigcal and biometric data.
 * Method Quality - Software to help medtech startups and SMEs manage their risk and regulatory obligations.